UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 - In UTEP's 11 games this season, it has seven wins against the spread.

-- This year, the Miners are winless against the spread when entering a game as an underdog of 13.5 points or more.
+- The Miners have yet to cover the spread this season when underdogs by 13.5 points or more.

-- UTEP's games this season have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- UTEP's games this season have hit the over five times in 10 opportunities (50%).

-- UTEP is 7-3 against the spread and 7-4 overall when the team amasses over 326.2 yards.

-- This year the Miners have turned the ball over 19 times, three more than the Blazers' takeaways (16).
+- The Miners have turned the ball over 19 times this season, three more turnovers than the Blazers have forced (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.